Matthew Mochary

 Matt Mochary (born November 28, 1968) is an American businessman, investor, and filmmaker.
 Mochary is CEO Coach to companies including Coinbase, Opendoor, Bolt, and Clearbit.
 Mochary was a co-founder and chairman of Totality Corporation, founded in 1999 and acquired by MCI Inc. in 2005.

 Education and early career

-Mochary graduated from Phillips Academy Andover.
+The son of Mary V. Mochary, Mochary graduated from Phillips Academy Andover.
 He earned a B.A. in the Humanities from Yale University in 1990 and an M.B.A. from the Kellogg School of Management in 1996.

 Between his time at Yale and Kellogg, Mochary spent time teaching at the Outward Bound school.

 After Kellogg, he joined Spectrum Equity in 1996, where he was promoted to partner.

 Totality Corporation

 In July 1999, Mochary co-founded Totality Corporation with Michael Carrier.
 The firm provided professional services for e-commerce websites.
 In 2000, MimEcom, as it then operated, was the recipient of what was at the time the second largest second round funding, $100 million.
 The largest second round funding at the time had been received by Loudcloud, Totality Corporation's main competitor.
 In 2005, MCI Inc. acquired Totality Corporation, and was subsequently acquired by Verizon.